SOFE3650F18/project-g17/Iteration 3/Iteration 3.md

-# Iteration 3: Addressing Quality Attribute Scenario Driver (QA-)
+# Iteration 3: Addressing Quality Attribute Scenario Driver (QA2)

 In this iteration we want to refine previously created structures to address the remaining drivers.
 Tactics, Deployment patterns and Architectural patterns will be used.